kimono-koans/httm/README.md

 alias rm=\"ounce rm\"" >> ~/.zsh_aliases
 ```

+## Yo, @kimono-koans, where do your snapshots come from?

+If you'd like to read more about how someone else/I personally create snapshots, you might try my [A Somewhat Opinionated Guide to Effective ZFS Snapshots](https://kimono-koans.github.io/opinionated-guide/).

-## I know what you're thinking, but slow your roll.
+## I know what you're thinking, but slow your roll

 ![To be clear, httm is *not*...](https://i.pinimg.com/originals/23/7f/2a/237f2ab8765663c721325366406197b7.gif)